TOP 10 Best Rebounders and Mini Trampolines available in Canada

 These reports pop about so often that we are very hesitant to suggest you purchase this.
 Some have also found out that several parts were missing from their boxes.
 This is all indicative of poor quality control at the factory.
 Still, we have to be fair and report that actual bouncing is fine… when it works.

 Customer support is also very helpful and they will send replacement parts or even whole trampolines, but that’s very little consolation when you’re stuck with a non-functioning unit for a while.
 The return period is 90 days, but the warranty period is the same at 90 days, which is quite short.

 Assembly is tricky.
 The tool that you get in the box can’t get the job done and the final two legs are very difficult to set up.

-We are sad to say that we do not recommend this trampoline if you’re looking for something which is consistent in quality.
+We are sad to say that we do not recommend this trampoline if you’re looking for something consistent in quality.
 There are just too many lemons around, and even if you do get lucky, there’s no guarantee it won’t fail in a couple of months.
-This is unfortunate, since the overall level of performance isn’t bad at all.
+This is unfortunate since the overall level of performance isn’t bad at all.